Financial Responsibilities to Have Down Before Opening a Credit Card

 Not Competing Financially

-If there’s one aspect that most people get wrong financially today, it is competing.
-Your peers shouldn’t be the ones that determine how much you spend.
-With that kind of competitive mindset, you may overload your card and get yourself into debt.
+If there’s one major aspect that most people get wrong financially today, it is competing with others.
+Your peers and social circle shouldn’t be the ones dictating how much you spend or what lifestyle you maintain.
+Adopting that kind of competitive mindset can easily lead to overloading your credit card and accumulating unnecessary debt, putting your financial stability at risk.

 As listed before, a credit card is just money you have borrowed and you have to pay back.
 Therefore, you should only use it on necessities.
 If you’re only getting something because a friend has it, you might not be ready for the various financial responsibilities of having a credit card.